A substitution model of computation

 chg 1 11

 Can this model of computation perform every possible calculation?
 That is hard to answer because every possible calculation is hard to define formally.
 It is easier to show that our model can solve everything that other models can.
-Since models come in different levels of capabilities, known as the power of the model, we will simulate the most powerful model known - Turing machines.
+Since models come in different levels of capability, known as the power of the model, we will simulate the most powerful model known: Turing machines.
 These machines can do everything a modern computer can, and some things more, owing to their infinite memory.
-Simulating Turing machines in our model turns out to be surprisingly easy.
+Simulating Turing machines in our model is straightforward.

-Turing machines contain a head, which is always at a particular point on the tape, has the ability to do four operations : move right, move left, put a 1, put a 0.
-All instructions look like this : In state X, if at <1 or 0>, perform one of the 4 operations, and goto state Y.
+Turing machines contain a head, which is always at a particular point on the tape and has the ability to do four operations: move right, move left, put a 1, put a 0.
+All instructions look like this:

-We'll simulate these instructions in the substitution model.
-For this, first we'll need a representation of the head.
-We'll use a set of symbols to represent the head in different states.
-For each state, we'll have two symbols - one for head at 1 and another for head at 0.
+We will simulate these instructions in the substitution model.
+For this, first we need a representation of the head.
+We use a set of symbols to represent the head in different states.
+For each state, we will have two symbols — one for head at 1 and another for head at 0.

-At the start of your computation, you can introduce the head with the following short program :
+At the start of the computation, we can introduce the head with the following short program:

 chg 1$ ◆